-Summer arrived this morning on the East Coast at 11:54 AM when the Sun reached the Tropic of Cancer.
+Summer arrives late this afternoon on the East Coast at 5:44 PM when the Sun reached the Tropic of Cancer.
 People living there would have seen the sun pass directly overhead at Noon.
 The Solstice is the 24 hour period during the year when the most daylight hits the Northern Hemisphere.
 The Sun’ angle relative to the Earth’s Equator changes so gradually close to the Solstice that, without instruments, the shift s difficult to perceive for about 10 days.
 It appears that the sun has stopped moving, thus the origin of the word “solstice” which means “solar standstill.”

 The Summer Solstice has has links to many ancient cultural practices as different cultures have celebrated it being symbolic of renewal, fertility and harvest.
 At Stonehenge in Wiltshire, England, where the rising sun and the ancient stones align on the Solstices, hundreds of Pagans and non-Pagans gather each Summer Solstice to celebrate at dawn.
 Another ritual is a fire ritual to celebrate the occasion.
 People with unlit candles forming a circle around a large central candle and lighting theirs off it one at a time.